 Analysis of potential consequences of changing chain parameters (game theory of cryptocurrency)

 Starting a new blockchain presents an opportunity to specify all of the parameters and behaviors.
 These decisions are not easy and should be approved by the coin community.
-Using Exchange Coin as an example you can point out some changes which happened after moving to the new codebase.
-Not mentioning the PoS system, the whole reward (subsidy) program was changed.
-Before EXCC was based on reward halving every 18 months but now it is reduced by 3% every 4 weeks.
-Going deeper you could notice that Equihash parameters were changed to be ASICs resistant.
-Normally that type of changes would cause a hard fork, that is why they should be considered very carefully because the community of blockchain has the right to not accept the new situation and leave the network.
-As you can see the question of how to start a new blockchain might be tricky since you need to consider multiple aspects related to the blockchain game theory.
+Using Exchange Coin as an example, you can point out some changes which happened after moving to the new codebase.
+Not to mention the PoS system, the whole reward (subsidy) program was changed.
+Before, EXCC was based on a reward halving every 18 months, but now it is reduced by 3% every 4 weeks.
+Going deeper, you could notice that Equihash parameters were changed to be ASICs resistant.
+Normally that type of change would cause a hard fork, that is why they should be considered very carefully because the community of blockchain has the right to not accept the new situation and leave the network.
+As you can see, the question of how to start a new blockchain might be tricky since you need to consider multiple aspects related to the blockchain game theory.

 How to start a new blockchain and how to build the entire infrastructure around it?

-Blockchain data, at the start, are distributed among all nodes in the network, and it is visible only for those who participate by running light or full nodes.
-When setting up the infrastructure for a new blockchain you can not forget about the rest of the world and share some data with it.
-Blockchain explorer is the most desired tool by coin community (there are some individuals who think if explorer is down then blockchain is down).
+Blockchain data, at the start, are distributed among all nodes in the network, and it is visible only to those who participate by running light or full nodes.
+When setting up the infrastructure for a new blockchain, you can not forget about the rest of the world and share some data with it.
+Blockchain explorer is the most desired tool by the coin community (there are some individuals who think if explorer is down, then blockchain is down).
 What is more, there is no good blockchain without a mining pool (and/or a stake pool).
 Setting up pools helps to distribute work and mine coins to the whole community, which includes participants with small computing power and balances.